-I remember the good old college days where we spent weeks analyzing survey data in SPSS.
-It's interesting to see how far we came from that point.
+I remember the good old college days when we spent weeks analyzing survey data in SPSS.
+It’s interesting to see how far we have come from that point.

 Today, we do all of them and a lot more in a single command before you even blink.

 This short article will share three impressive Python libraries for exploratory data analysis (EDA).
 Not a Python pro?
 Don’t worry!
 You can benefit from these tools even if you know nothing about Python.

 They could save weeks of your data exploration and improve its quality.
 Also, you are going to have a lot fewer hair-pulling moments.

 The first one is the most popular, then my favorite, and the last one is the most flexible.
 Even if you know these libraries before, the CLI wrapper I introduce in this post may help you use them at lightning speed.

 The most popular Python exploratory data analysis library.